-- Obtain proper authorizations, dependent upon the transaction type, and retain authorizations for two years past revocation. - If requested by the Bank, provide a copy of the authorization.
-The Bank may request to see your authorizations from time to time as part of an annual audit. - Send entries on the proper date. - Give appropriate notice to debtor if changing amount or date. - Cease subsequent entries when notified. - Make necessary changes to payee account information within three (3) banking days upon receipt of a Notice of Correction or before another entry is sent. - Check payees against OFAC compliance checklists. - Protect the banking information received to originate transactions. - Ensure your computer and you are protected as outlined in the Bank Cash Management Agreement. - Ensure the Originator is clearly identified as the source of the ACH transaction.
+- Obtain proper authorizations, dependent upon the transaction type, and retain authorizations for two years past revocation. - When requested by the Bank, provide a copy of the authorization.
+The Bank will request to see samples of your authorizations from time to time as part of an annual audit. - Send entries on the proper date. - Give appropriate notice to debtor if changing amount or date. - Cease subsequent entries when notified. - Make necessary corrections/changes to payee account information within six (6) banking days upon receipt of a Notification of Change or before another entry is sent. - Check payees against OFAC compliance checklists. - Protect the banking information received to originate transactions. - Ensure you and your computer are protected as outlined in the Bank Cash Management Agreement. - Ensure the Originator is clearly identified as the source of the ACH transaction.
 Specifically, populate the Company Name Field of the NACHA formatted file with a name known to and readily recognized by the Receiver of the entry.